jacksonh1/slim_conservation_scoring/README.md

             param2: value2
           lflank: 0
           rflank: 0
+          levels:
-          level: "Vertebrata"
+            - "Vertebrata"
       ```
   - `score_key` (score_key3/score_key4): A unique identifier for each individual score. can be any string but must be unique.
     - `function_name`: The name of the conservation scoring function to use (See [scores](#conservation-scores))
     - `function_params`: Keyword arguments specific to each score function (See [scores](#conservation-scores)).
 Each scoring method will have an input file, output file, and reference id which do **not** need to be provided here.
     - `lflank` and `rflank`: the number of additional residues (from the full length sequence) to include on the left (`lflank`) and right (`rflank`) of the hit sequence.
 This will change the value of k in the pairk k-mer analysis.
-    - `level`: The level in the database to use for the score calculation.
+    - `levels`: The levels in the database to use for the score calculation.
 If not provided, the pipeline will calculate the score for every level in the database.
 - `pairk_embedding_aln_methods`:
   - Any embedding-based `pairk` alignment methods are added here.
 The parameters are formated in the same way as the `pairk_aln_methods`
 - `esm_params`: